Mentor 3 Light

-The results of our extensive test-flights with the Mentor 2 in turbulent air were confirmed: After more than two years, almost 3000 wings and many thousand hours in various conditions, the Mentor 2 has established itself as a very stable and reliable glider.
+The results of our extensive test flights with the Mentor 2 in turbulent air were confirmed: after more than two years, almost 3000 wings and many thousand hours in various conditions, the Mentor 2 has established itself as a very stable and reliable glider.

 Technical changes compared to Mentor 2

-- 3 D Shaping: We didn't invent it, but it's the first time you see this technique on a Nova wing.
-The 3 D Shaping technique helps to achieve a cleaner leading edge by connecting several convex fabric pieces on the gliders nose.
+- 3 D Shaping: we didn't invent it, but it's the first time you see this technique on a Nova wing.
+The 3 D Shaping technique helps to achieve a cleaner leading edge by connecting several convex fabric pieces on the glider's nose.

-- New brake geometry and reefing system: We could reduce the line length and at the same time improve the handling characteristics.
+- New brake geometry and reefing system: we could reduce the line length and at the same time improve the handling characteristics.

 further information about the pilot's profile